rignanese/VHDL_LAB/Lab2/readme.md

 In thi example we will create a n bit ripple-carry full adder.

+## Implementation

-To do that, add a `generic` declaration inside the entity.
+- Add a `generic` declaration inside the entity.
 Generics are a means of passing specific information into an entity.
-They do not have a mode (direction):
+They do not have a mode (direction)
+- Follow the template:
 ```
 entity ripple_carry_adder is
   generic (
-    WIDTH : natural := 10
+    WIDTH : natural := n
     );
   port (
     in_A  : in std_logic_vector(WIDTH downto 0);